 2.2 Membership of the IEB is through the BBSRC Appointments Board, which will bear in mind the need to achieve a balance of genders (as well as the importance of other diversity in the membership) and representation of both basic and strategic activities.

-2.3 All members of the IEB are required to have undertaken specific diversity training in personal promotion assessment within the last three years, before undertaking any assessment work.
-This training will be provided by the People and Development Group.
+2.3 All members of the IEB are required to have undertaken relevant diversity and unconscious bias awareness briefing within the last three years.
+This briefing will be provided by the People and Development Group.

 3.1 The IEB will review all nominations received via the Personal Promotion Panels and should agree the composition of each interview panel.

-3.2 All candidates for promotion will be interviewed.
+3.2 The IEB will consider candidates against the criteria for promotion (appendix A6.1) and decide whether or not the individual should progress to interview.
 A member of the IEB will chair the PIP.
 The IEB will determine the composition of the PIP ensuring that membership is appropriate to the role of the candidate.
 The IEB may liaise with the relevant institute regarding membership of the PIP.
 Where possible the PIP should have a balance of genders.
 However, the key is to have individuals who are best able to assess nominations.

 3.3 The IEB should also identify suitable referees who will be asked to provide a written appraisal of the candidates work.

-4.1 For candidates nominated for promotion the IEB should identify appropriate referees who are familiar with the area of expertise of the candidate (the Board will take into account referees suggested by the candidate at attachment 6 of the nomination form).
+4.1 For candidates nominated for promotion the IEB will agree appropriate referees who are familiar with the area of expertise of the candidate (the Board will take into account referees suggested by the candidate).

 5.1 The PIP will consist of at least three people (two of whom will be external with skills/knowledge/experience as appropriate to the role) plus a chair from the IEB.